AramCodes/hw/08-binary-trees-graphs/07-what-is-a-binary-search-tree/readme.md

 ### Operations on a Binary Search Tree

 These are the three main operations on a binary search tree.
-I'm just going to give you a quick summary on the process for all three.
-It most likely won't be completely cleat until we actually code it out.
+I'm just going to give you a quick summary of the process for all three.
+It most likely won't be completely clear until we code it out.

 1. **Insertion**: To insert a new node into a binary search tree, we start at the root and compare the new node's value with the current node's value.
 If the value is less, we move to the left subtree; if it is greater or equal, we move to the right subtree.
 This process continues recursively until we find an empty spot, where we insert the new node.